-Universal pension supplement (income tested): Age 65 (gradually rising by six months a year to 67 from 2024 to 2027) with at least three years of residence from ages 15 to 65 (Danish nationals) or at least 10 years of residence including the last five years before the pensionable age (foreign nationals).
+Universal old-age pension supplement (income-tested): Age 65 (gradually rising to age 67 from 2019 to 2022 and to age 68 by 2030) with at least three years of residence from ages 15 to 65 (Danish nationals) or at least 10 years of residence including the last five years before the normal retirement age (foreign nationals).

-Income test: The supplement is reduced for total income greater than 78,900 kroner a year for an unmarried pensioner or 157,800 kroner a year for each person in a married or cohabitating couple.
+Income test: The supplement is reduced for total income greater than 64,900 kroner a year for an unmarried pensioner or 137,300 kroner a year for each person in a married or cohabitating couple.

-Deferred universal old-age pension (basic and supplement): Age 65 (gradually rising by six months a year to 67 from 2024 to 2027) up to age 75.
-Must work at least 1,000 hours a year.
+Deferred universal old-age pension (basic and supplement): The pension can be deferred for up to 10 years after the normal retirement age.
+Must work at least 750 hours a year.

-ATP: Age 65 (gradually rising by six months a year to 67 from 2024 to 2027).
+ATP: Age 65 (gradually rising to age 67 from 2019 to 2022 and to age 68 by 2030).
 The full pension requires a full and continuous contribution record since the start of the program in 1964 (or from age 16 if later).